DragomirAlin/smarthome/index.md

 ![IMAGE](img/shomeapp2.jpg)

-I also created an interface for the access system, in which we can add new users to the system, we can view user logins, the status of the door with a magnetic sensor and delete users.
+I also created an interface for the access system, in which we can add new users to the system, we can view user logs, the status of the door with a magnetic sensor and we can delete users.

 ![IMAGE](img/shomeapp3.jpg)